grandpaul2/Qwen-AI-Assistant/README.md

-# 🤖 Qwen Assistant v2.2 (Cross-Platform) - Enhanced Edition
+# 🤖 Qwen Assistant v2.2

 A sophisticated AI assistant combining Qwen 2.5:3B with advanced file management capabilities and persistent memory - **works on Windows and Linux!**